Dit vak wordt alleen in het Engels aangeboden.

 The sessions of this Skills Module will take place on Thursdays, from 17.15-19.00.

-The Start and the Journey: what is life design, getting to know your fellow students, and getting a taste of the various sustainable careers
+The Start and the Journey: what is life design, getting to know your fellow students, and reflect on your work/love/health/play dashboard

 Recruiter session: what kind of green jobs are out there and what skills do you need?

-Your strengths, energy patterns and mission: reflecting on your unique talents and what you might want to work on
+Your strengths, energy patterns and problem statements: reflecting on your talents and what you might want to work on

 Dealing with obstacles: how to deal with eco-anxiety, perfectionism or fear of failure

-Final presentations: presenting what your learned about your chosen sector and your personal next steps
+Final presentations: presenting your transition analysis and personal next steps

 Lipsius building, room 2.27